 More generally, the council have a duty to promote good race relations, equality of opportunity and community cohesion.
 Helping to identify opportunities for Travellers to buy or rent a culturally appropriate home will help fulfil this duty.

-|How will Dorset Council provide the pitches that are needed?
+How Dorset Council will provide the pitches that are needed

 Dorset Council is working with planning consultants Peter Brett Associates to produce a Gypsy, Traveller and Travelling Showpeople Development Plan Document (DPD).